Incorporating device characterization into security proofs: Proposed framework

 We highlight that in order to be able to draw any nontrivial conclusions in a certification framework, it is necessary to implicitly restrict the ``universe of possible device models'' in some sense.
 For instance, if we were to consider the hypothetical possibility of a device that behaves \emph{exactly identically in every way} to some ``ideal'' honest device during the certification procedure, only to later behave in some malicious fashion when used in the actual QKD protocols, then it would be impossible for a certification procedure to make nontrivial conclusions about this device (since by hypothesis, none of its malicious behaviour can be ``observed'' during certification).
 Therefore, it is necessary to rule out at least {some} forms of device behaviour purely \emph{by assumption}, rather than relying on a certification procedure to do so.
 We shall formalize this in this work by supposing that all device models $\mdl$ lie within some universal set (or class) denoted as $\universe$, which is chosen to be broad enough to capture all ``reasonable'' device behaviours, but still sufficiently specific to allow proving nontrivial statements such as the criteria in Proposition~\ref{prop:mainbound} below.

-\begin{remark} As a simple example, we could for instance restrict $\universe$ to only consist of device models such that the state preparation device and the measurement device behave in an IID manner\footnote{Note that this is a milder assumption than assuming a restriction to ``IID collective attacks'' (see e.g.~\cite{PR22}) in QKD security proofs; we return to this point at the end of Sec.~\ref{sec:certify}, when discussing confidence intervals.} every time they are used, even if we do not exactly know the state prepared or measurement performed in a single usage.
+\begin{remark} As a simple example, we could for instance restrict $\universe$ to only consist of device models such that the state preparation device and the measurement device behave in an independent and identically distributed (IID) manner every time they are used, even if we do not exactly know the state prepared or measurement performed in a single usage.
+Note that this is a milder assumption than assuming a restriction to ``IID collective attacks'' (see e.g.~\cite{PR22}) in QKD security proofs; we return to this point at the end of Sec.~\ref{sec:certify}, when discussing confidence intervals.
 Qualitatively, this rules out the above hypothetical of the device performing very differently during the certification procedure compared to the actual protocol, and allows us to obtain nontrivial conclusions from Proposition~\ref{prop:mainbound} later.
 However, we emphasize that this is just a starting example, and one could consider more general choices of $\universe$ if desired, as we elaborate on at the end of Sec.~\ref{sec:certify}. \end{remark}